Another swimming advisory issued for part of Rehoboth Beach due to bacteria

 DNREC issued the warning after elevated levels of bacteria were found along that part of the beach, the same place an advisory was issued on July 30 and lifted the following day.

-DNREC says the elevated bacteria counts are often associated with heavy rains, like that happened in Rehoboth on Wednesday morning.
+DNREC said the elevated bacteria counts are often associated with heavy rains, like that happened in Rehoboth on Wednesday morning.

 Samples at Virginia Avenue and Queen Street both came back within acceptable limits.